NermeenKamal/NermeenKamal/README.md

 </div>

 ### About me: -
-* A programming student at ACU, a front-end mentor.
+* Programming student at ACU.
-* I've worked on 3 different systems using C++, OOP, Data structure, and Design patterns.
+* Worked on 3 different systems using C++, OOP, Data structure, and Design patterns.
 * Interested in Artificial Intelligence and Web Development.
 * Preference for practical training over courses; currently seeking an internship for skill and knowledge enhancement.
 * Developed many Front-end websites such as:
   - Flower store
   - Calculator
-  - Sunflower animation
+  - ChanZel
-  - Cards-phones
+  - Food4you
   - TechVerse

 ----------------------------------------------------------------------------------------------------------------------------